zaiisao/Documentation/en/Voice/audio_profile_mac.md

 The Agora SDK provides the [setAudioProfile](https://docs.agora.io/en/Voice/API%20Reference/oc/Classes/AgoraRtcEngineKit.html#//api/name/setAudioProfile:scenario:) method for developers to set appropriate audio profiles according to the scenarios.
 This method has two parameters:

-- `profile` sets the sampling rate, bitrate, encode mode, and the number of channels.
+- `profile` sets the sampling rate, bitrate, encoding mode, and the number of channels.
 - `scenario` sets the audio application scenario.
 For example, entertainment, education, or live gaming.
 The SDK optimizes the noise control and audio quality based on the scenarios.

 ```swift